 The project, announced in 2003, was supposed to take a decade.
 Then it was supposed to be finished by 2016.
 Contracts signed in 2009 allowed the project to linger to 2035.
 In June 2014, a new schedule accelerated the much-desired affordable housing to 2025; more quietly, the affordability standards for the next towers were relaxed.

-The much-touted original project architect, Frank Gehry, was dropped in order to "value-engineer" the Barclays Center arena, designed by the firm Ellerbe Becket, which designed Conseco Fieldhouse in Indianapolis, with a pre-rusted metal "skin" by SHoP, a buzzy New York firm, which rescued a derided design.
+The much-touted original project architect, Frank Gehry, was dropped to "value-engineer" the Barclays Center arena, designed by Ellerbe Becket (designer of Conseco Fieldhouse in Indianapolis).
+A pre-rusted metal "skin" by SHoP, a buzzy New York firm, rescued a derided design.

-SHoP is also designing the first residential tower, originally due in late 2014 but stalled for months at ten stories and now due by late 2016.
-It's now the subject of bitter lawsuits.
-When announced, the 32-story tower was to be the tallest building ever built via modular construction.
+SHoP designed the first residential tower, originally due in late 2014 but stalled for months and now due by late 2016 (and the subject of bitter lawsuits).
+This 32-story tower is supposed to be the tallest building ever built via modular construction.

-The next towers at the eastern end of the project, to be built conventionally, are being designed by Cook Fox, while SHoP is designing the three towers at the arena block).
-Note, however, the absence of the planned tower over the arena plaza.
+Two towers at the eastern end of the project, to be built conventionally, are being designed by Cook Fox, while SHoP is designing the three towers at the arena block.
+KPF is designing another eastern tower).
+Note the absence of the planned tower over the arena plaza.

 In 2-2.5 hours, we can visit adjacent neighborhoods, including nearby Fort Greene and the new Prospect Heights Historic District, to get a sense of the the crossroads location and the history of development around the site.
 We'll also go to the arena plaza--officially temporary--with its important new subway entrance to the Atlantic Avenue transit hub.

-Among the issues: the scale of the project, the role of "smart growth," transportation access and traffic challenges, interim surface parking; the provision of open space (initially designed by Laurie Olin), the claims of blight, provision of affordable housing, and developer Forest City Ratner's history in Brooklyn, including two malls near the project site.
+Among the issues: the scale of the project, the role of "smart growth," transportation access and traffic challenges, the provision of open space (initially designed by Laurie Olin, now hyped as a "park," designed by Thomas Balsley), the claims of blight, provision of affordable housing, and developer Forest City Ratner's history in Brooklyn, including two malls near the project site.
 (One sits on land once proposed for a new Brooklyn Dodgers stadium.)

 We'll see the buildings that are left, and/or slated for destruction, and the construction under way.
 We'll also see the new businesses that are trying to take advantage of the arena, as well as sites that likely will have new operators in the near future.
 Some businesses very near the arena have changed hands but still haven't found tenants.